+STAT 515 Lec 6

+Continuous random variables

+Karl Gregory

-STAT 515 fa 2023 Lec 6 Continuous random variables Karl Gregory Continuous random variables A continuous random variable X is a random variable whose support (the set of values it can take) is an interval or a union of intervals.
+Continuous random variables

+A continuous random variable X is a random variable whose support (the set of values it can take) is an interval or a union of intervals.
 The idea is that we cannot list, or even begin listing all of the values X can take.

 Example.
 Suppose I show up at the bus stop to catch the Comet and I have no knowledge of when the next bus comes; I only know that it comes once every hour.
 Let X be the amount of time in hours I must wait for the bus.
+Then

-Then $$\mathcal{X} = [0, 1].$$ Recall that the probability distribution of a random variable X tells us which values X can take and assigns probabilities to the values.
+$$\mathcal{X} = [0, 1].$$

+Recall that the probability distribution of a random variable X tells us which values X can take and assigns probabilities to the values.
 Since a continuous random variable X takes values on an interval, we cannot tabulate its probability distribution as we could for a discrete random variable; we have different ways of writing down the probability distribution of a continuous random variable.
 Before coming to these, however, we must have a philosophical discussion...

-Single values get zero probability for continuous r.v.s Probability distributions of continuous random variables assign nonzero probabilities only to intervals, not to single values.
-That is if X is the wait time for the bus in hours, we might have $$P(1/6 < X < 2/6) = 1/6$$ $P(X > 1/2) = 1/2$ $P(X = 1/3) = 0$, having the interpretation P(wait between 10 and 20 minutes) = 1/6 P(wait more than 30 minutes) = 1/2P(wait exactly 20 minutes) = 0.
+Single values get zero probability for continuous r.v.s

+Probability distributions of continuous random variables assign nonzero probabilities only to intervals, not to single values.
+That is if X is the wait time for the bus in hours, we might have

+$$P(1/6 < X < 2/6) = 1/6$$

+$$P(X > 1/2) = 1/2$$

+$$P(X = 1/3) = 0,$$

+having the interpretation

+$$P(\text{wait between 10 and 20 minutes}) = 1/6$$

+$$P(\text{wait more than 30 minutes}) = 1/2$$

+$$P(\text{wait exactly 20 minutes}) = 0.$$

 Why is this so?
-To understand why this makes sense, we must first understand that 20 minutes means 20.0000000000 minutes, with zeroes going on forever.
+To understand why this makes sense, we must first understand that 20 minutes means 20.000000000 minutes, with zeroes going on forever.
 Now, suppose we go take the bus and experience a wait time of 20.15983145677 minutes.
-How can we say that P(X=20.15983145677)=0 when we have just experienced it?!
-To understand this, we must imagine repeating our statistical experiment over and over again.
-If we wait for the bus on 9 more occasions, we will not likely experience a wait time of 20.15983145677 minutes a second time.
+How can we say that P(X = 20.15983145677) = 0 when we have just experienced it?!
+To understand this, we must imagine repeating our statistical experience a wait time of 20.15983145677 minutes a second time.
 If we wait for the bus a total of 1000 times, chances are still very small that we will experience the wait time of 20.15983145677 minutes again.
-Even if we wait for the bus a million times, the chances that we will observe the wait time of 20.15983145677 minutes again are very very small.
-So, if we were to wait for the bus again and again and again and again on into eternity, we may interpret P(X=20.15983145677) as the proportion of all of our waiting times which we expect to be equal to 20.15983145677 minutes.
+Even if we wait for the bus a million times, the chances that we will observe the wait time of 20.15983145677 minutes again and again and again and again on into eternity, we may interpret P(X = 20.15983145677) as the proportion of all of our waiting times which we expect to be equal to 20.15983145677 minutes.
 This proportion approaches zero as we repeat our experiment over and over again.
-We give the result formally as: Result: Zero point probabilities for continuous random variables If X is a continuous random variable, then P(X = x) = 0 for all x.
+We give the result formally as:

+Result: Zero point probabilities for continuous random variables

+If X is a continuous random variable, then P(X = x) = 0 for all x.

-Probability density function The probability distribution of a continuous random variable may be characterized by a probability density function (pdf).
+Probability density function

+The probability distribution of a continuous random variable may be characterized by a probability density function (pdf).
 The probability density function allows us to compute the probability that a random variable lies in some interval.

-Definition: Probability density function The probability density function (pdf) of a continuous random variable X is the function f which satisfies $$P(a \le X \le b) = \int_a^b f(x) dx \quad \text{ for all } a \le b.$$
+Definition: Probability density function

+The probability density function (pdf) of a continuous random variable X is the function f which satisfies

+$$P(a \le X \le b) = \int{a}^{b} f(x) dx$$

+for all $a \le b$.